mendix/docs/content/en/docs/quickstarts/leading-mendix-implementation.md

 * Prepare your first project and onboard your first project team
 * Launch your first application
 ### Lecture 1.2 Who This Guide Is For, How to Use It, and for How Long
-This learning path is tailored for organizations new to Mendix, especially for leaders responsible for implementing Mendix in their company.
+This guide is tailored for organizations new to Mendix, especially for leaders responsible for implementing Mendix in their company.
 It is designed to help you navigate your Mendix journey from starting up until your first application is launched.
 It also reflects the most common steps in that journey and is a collection of resources you can use to ensure success on each of these steps.

 We will not talk about technical setup here, but will guide you through managing the organizational change along with all the initial decisions you will need to make to ensure success.
-Think of this learning path as your guide to getting started with Mendix at your company and if you are (a part of the team) in charge of making that a success, then this is the perfect starting point for you.
+Think of this guide as your guide to getting started with Mendix at your company and if you are (a part of the team) in charge of making that a success, then this is the perfect starting point for you.

-The content in this learning path can be covered in a few hours, but it was designed as more of a guide versus a course, so you will likely come back to it as you are working towards getting that first app live.
+The content in this guide can be covered in a few hours, but it was designed as more of a guide versus a course, so you will likely come back to it as you are working towards getting that first app live.
 Our most successful customers tend to do that within 4-5 months, but the time frame heavily depends on your organization, the choice of that first app, and many other factors that will also influence how long you might find the content in this guide useful.

 ### Lecture 1.3 Questions and Feedback